alexpg7/Flower-Classifier/README.md

 )
 ```

-After X minutes, the model is completely trained.
+After 40 minutes, the model is completely trained.
 Again, we can plot the accuracies and loss functions:

 ```Python
 # define the y values of the plots